TalAter/UpUp/README.md

 **Check out some [live demos and a full tutorial](https://www.talater.com/upup/).
 Once you're up and rolling, you can read the full [API Docs](https://github.com/TalAter/UpUp/blob/master/docs/README.md).**

 ### HTTPS Requirement
-UpUp requires a secure connection to your site (this is a requirement of ServiceWorkers, the technology at the heart of UpUp).
+UpUp requires a secure connection to your site (this is a requirement of service workers, the technology at the heart of UpUp).
 So make sure your users visit your site over HTTPS (an SSL certificate is free with [Let’s Encrypt](https://letsencrypt.org/) or via CloudFlare).

 ### Browser Support
-UpUp works in any browser that supports ServiceWorkers.
+UpUp works in any browser that supports service workers.
 Currently this means:
 * Chrome 40+
 * Opera 27+
 * Firefox 41+